Cholmes24/JID-0338/README.md

     * Acquire the latest version of Python 3.xx

-  * Download the mysql connector using the command: pip install mysql-connector-python
+  * Download the mysql connector using the command `pip install mysql-connector-python`

 ### DOWNLOAD: